hgfischer/nginx2stathat/README.md

-nginx-go-syslog
+nginx2stathat
 ===============

-Program to watch a nginx combined access.log and send every line to syslog
+Program to watch a nginx combined access.log and send stats to StatHat